Children cause extensive damage at Memorial High School

 Coit said police are working with the construction company and Eau Claire school district to place a value on the damage.

-Eau Claire schools Superintendent Mary Ann Hardebeck thanked police for its work in responding to this incident.
+Eau Claire schools Superintendent Mary Ann Hardebeck thanked police for their work in responding to this incident.

 "We are fortunate to have such a strong partnership and good working relationship with our local police department," Hardebeck said.